clausand82-dev/world-spil/README.md

 - third attempt and approved

 2.0:
-- second attempt - also abondoned
+- second attempt - also abandoned

 1.0:
-- 1 attempt but abondoned
+- 1 attempt but abandoned